The Platinum Card® from American Express vs. Chase Sapphire Reserve: Battle of the Premium Travel Credit Cards

 If you use all the credits, it’s actually more than the annual fee of $695.

 Winner: Toss-up because of how the travel credit is structured.
-The Platinum Card from American Express has more credit in total, but you have to specify one airline for the $200 airline fee credit and the $200 in Uber credits is only available on Uber.
+The Platinum Card from American Express has more credit in total, but you have to specify one airline for the $200 airline fee credit and the $200 in Uber Cash is only available on Uber.
 The Chase Sapphire Reserve is more flexible because it’s $300 on all travel.

 Airport Lounge Access